NormalVR/Normcore-Documentation/src/guides/creating-a-player-controller.md

 ## Making it multiplayer

 We'll start by turning the Player game object into a Realtime prefab that we can instantiate for every player in the multiplayer room.
-Add a **RealtimeView** to the Player, create a Resources folder, and drag it into the Resources folder.
+Add a **RealtimeView** to the Player, create a Resources folder, and drag the Player into the Resources folder.
 Go ahead and delete it from the scene once this is done.

 ![](./creating-a-player-controller/making-player-prefab-9.mp4)